-One of the opportunities to attack and be aggressive in tennis is when the ball lands in the mid-court at a pace that allows the player to step inside the baseline and set-up with his/her most aggressive wing (which is, for most players, the forehand).
+One opportunity to attack and be aggressive in tennis is when the ball lands mid-court at a pace that allows the player to step inside the baseline and set up with their most aggressive wing (which is, for most players, the forehand).

-The ball that lands in your court anywhere around service line at slow to medium pace should be taken advantage of.
+The ball that lands in your court anywhere around the service line at a slow to medium pace should be taken advantage of.

-“Up” is for getting the racquet under and lift it against the back of the ball so that, as a result, it clears the net.
+“Up” is for getting the racquet under and lifting it against the back of the ball so that, as a result, it clears the net.

 “Over” is for rolling the racquet over the top of the ball for extra spin – this (extra rotation of the ball) will bring the ball down into the court.